MarkusWandel/battery-tester/doc/manual.md

 ![Analog Reference Circuit](pix/aref.jpg)

 A TL431 is used as it is commonly found in switching power supplies.
 As connected here, it produces 2.5V.
-The analog readings were still noisy in a breadboard test until the 10 microfarad capacitor was added.
+The analog readings were still noisy in a breadboard test until the 10μF capacitor was added.

 The analog resolution is about 2.5V/1023 = 2.44mV per A/D converter step.
 This is adequate for this application; however with a lower reference voltage (1.6V) the resolution would be higher.
 ## Trickle Charging